 - Know your standards.
 When charged with a criminal offense, the standard is “beyond a reasonable doubt”.
 If it is a civil case, the standard is “preponderance of the evidence” which is 51%.

 In the case of a debt lawsuit, remember that the older the credit card, the harder it is to prove.
-All the proof is on the plaintiff, and most don’t have 50%, if any, evidence at all.
+All the proof is on the plaintiff, and most don’t have 50% of the evidence, if any at all.
 Do lots of research beforehand if you’re taking this large task on.
 Browse this site or purchase The Defendant’s Package to help you.
-Best of luck on defending yourself.
+Best of luck with defending yourself.